MileHacker Logo

 Main Municipalities: Capri Town & Anacapri

 Capri divides into two main municipalities: Capri Town and Anacapri.
 Capri Town occupies the eastern, lower slopes, closer to main port of Marina Grande.
 Anacapri sits on the higher, western side of the island.
-It has a more tranquil, traditional atmosphere, with constricted streets, craft shops, and a relaxed pace.
+It possesses a more tranquil, traditional atmosphere, with constricted streets, craft shops, and a relaxed pace.
 The two towns connect by a winding road and frequent bus service, making movement between them simple.

 Historical Periods